RolnickLab/Open-Insect/README.md

 # Open-Insect

 This codebase has only been tested on Debian-based Linux systems.
-CUDA is required.
+CUDA is required to install the dependencies and run experiments.

 ## Datasets